 At first, we decided to use an extra physical button as a trigger for the user to do some interactions.
 However, after some user testing, we found that it was not intuitive enough and otiose especially since we are using Augmented Reality.
 Thus we changed it to voice control.
 The user says certain words ("check") to interact with "the patient".
 The last icon is the final one that we are using.

 After we got HoloLens, we changed the interactions to a more natural way by just using your hand instead of saying words to the patient, which gives users more control and makes the experience closer to the real situation.

 I designed this in order to make sure that the user is wearing the HoloLens right and sees the whole screen.

 GUEST EXPERIENCE & FEEDBACK

-We got a lot of positive feedback from guests from all works of life including people from medical and educational industries.
+We have gotten a lot of positive feedback from medical students and industry guests including people from medical and educational industries.